rangle/ngCourse2/handout/06-change-detection.md

 - Is `(old)title === (new)title`?
 Yes.
 - Is `(old)actor === (new)actor`?
 Yes.

-Notice that even if we clearly changed the properties of the actor object, we are always working with the same `actor` instance so a shallow comparison will always return `true`.
-Even that apparently nothing changed in the template, the **default strategy** for the Change Detection is to traverse **all** the components of the tree whether or not they seem to be modified.
+Notice that even if we change the properties of the `actor` object, we are always working with the same instance.
+Shallow comparisons will always return `true`.
+Even though nothing changed in the template, the **default strategy** for the change detection is to traverse **all** the components of the tree even if they do not seem to have been modified.

 Next, change detection moves down in the component hierarchy and check the properties bound to the `MovieComponent`'s template doing a similar comparison: